 The Carbon Tax Act, 15 of 2019 came into effect on 1 June 2019.
 Carbon Tax is aimed at reducing greenhouse gas ("GHG") emissions in a sustainable, cost-effective, and affordable manner and gives effect to the polluter-pays-principle.
 The Company has licensed each of its affected facilities for environmental levy purposes and the relevant emissions are measured.
-Carbon Tax paid since implementation is reflected in the environmental data table below.
+Carbon Tax paid since implementation is reflected in the environmental data table on the following page.